Former Trump campaign aide meets with Senate panel in Russia probe

 Caputo and Stone met in the mid-1980s when Caputo worked at Stone's lobbying firm Black, Manafort and Stone, as Stone's driver.
 Later, Caputo worked in the press shop of Trump's 1988 presidential campaign, spearheaded in part by Stone.
 The two joined forces again, working as aides in the nascent days of Trump's 2016 run.

-In the 1990s, Caputo lived in Russia while working for an energy company with ties to current Russian President Vladimir Putin.
+In the 1990s, Caputo lived in Russia while working for then-President Boris Yeltsin and the Kremlin.
+In 2001, he worked in the U.S. for two weeks for an energy company with ties to current Russian President Vladimir Putin.